bmannakee/caller_paper/paper.md

+---
+output:
+    pdf_document:
+        fig_caption: yes
+---
 # Results

 ## Sensitivity and specificity in simulated data
 1. WGS and exome in one figure.
 ROC curves with points for 1, 2 and .3 odds cutoff.
+   - Distribution of allele frequencies in the platinum.
+(How low are we calling at 92% and how low are the ones we can never get?
+Histograms and not density!)
 2. Brief description of simulations, see methods
 3. Words about the figure
     - What is the linear regime in the Mutect ROC curves about?